Asset Management Software : Mobility Work at Setforge L'Horme

 As for the reception of the app by our teams, it was initially rather mixed, because the application (which was still in pilot phase at the time) still had many bugs.
 The teams were also still rather attached to their Excel files.
 We forced them to change technology while the product still could be improved, which caused some concern.
 Then the teams began to realize that all the problems encountered could be directly brought up and treated in the application, and saw a real interest there.
 Moreover, the app has evolved a lot since its beginning, the 2015 version has nothing to do with the current one!

 The tool has therefore been well integrated in the maintenance department as well as in some other departments.
-Mobility Work is not as widely used here as in other plants of the group, which require that all requests have to be handled through Mobility Work.
+Our asset management software is not as widely used here as in other plants of the group, which require that all requests have to be handled through Mobility Work.
 Some service managers still have to “re-enter” operations.
 Indeed, the adoption of such a tool brings about cultural changes that may upset some.
 Most of them used to share information orally, when meeting in a workshop.
 This practice unfortunately causes significant information losses, that is why we have expressed so strongly our desire to put everything in writing.

 What are Mobility Work’s main benefits according to you?